 Known today to 16th–18th century focused archaeologists as the "City that Sank", it is considered the most important underwater archaeological site in the western hemisphere; yielding 16th –17th-century artifacts by the ton and many important treasures from indigenous peoples, predating the 1588 founding from as far away as Guatemala!

 Several 17th and early 18th century pirate ships are sunk within the harbor and are being carefully harvested under controlled conditions by different teams of archaeologists.

 Other "digs" are staked out along various quarters and streets by different teams.

 Today, this famous place in Jamaica has inspired several movies, books, other place names and even beers!

-For the entire report on Port Royal visit this wikipedia page.
+For further information on Port Royal, be sure to visit this wikipedia page.